Bacon, Onion and

 Directions

-2. Add butter, onions, garlic and mushrooms, sauté until onions are translucent.
+1. Turn on the Instant Pot and select the "Sauté" function. add butter, onions, garlic add drain mushrooms, sauté until onions are translucent.

-3. Add broth, bacon, cream of bacon, cream of mushroom, salt, pepper, (mix well)
+2. Add broth, bacon, cream of bacon, cream of mushroom, salt, pepper, stir well until the soups are fully combined with the broth and vegetable mixture.

 Gravy Tips and Tricks